Softsun2/personal-website-blog/notes.md

 /* incorrect */
 <div class='card'>
 ```

+## Props
+Components have the parameter `props`. `props` is a key value attribute set where the keys are user defined.
+Values are passed to the componet as JSX attributes.

 ## State
 Is there a functional implementation of state?
 Regardless the concept is simple yet wasn't obvious at first glance.
 Using react's `useState` component hook, react will "manage" a local variable for you.
 This reminds me of setting static function variables in **C**.
 Where `useState` is called with its initial value and returns a twople of `[stateValue, stateAccessor]`.
 Where `stateValue` is the current state value and `stateAccessor` is a function whose parameter is the new value of the state.